wlee88/the-movie-db/README.md

 ## Time constraints

 - Testing of smaller components was omitted - so no test coverage for them as of now.
+- I didn't have time to unit test the infinite scroll and loading states in movies component as I added these in a rush at the end for fun..
 - Would have fixed a bug where the user can click the search bar twice and it will go to the top of the page again - it's quite annoying.
 - No error handling on network issues - it doesn't handle these gracefully.